KevinChngJY/azurefunction_matlab_deployment/MATLAB_Compiler_Azure_Function.md

 docker build --tag <DOCKER_ID>/azurefunctionsimage:v1.0.0 .
 ```

+Building this container for first time, it might take 1-2 hours (building subsequent changes is much faster) as we are downloding MCR and install it inside the docker container.

 When the command completes, you can run the new container locally.

-To test the build, run the image in a local container using the docker run command, replacing again <DOCKER_ID with your Docker ID and adding the ports argument, -p 8080:80:
+10. To test the build, run the image in a local container using the docker run command, replacing again <DOCKER_ID with your Docker ID and adding the ports argument, -p 8080:80:

 ```
 docker run -p 8080:80 -it <docker_id>/azurefunctionsimage:v1.0.0